Pwd9000-ML/blog-devto/posts/2025/DevOps-Terraform-Idempotency/DevOps-Terraform-Idempotency.md

 ### 5. Immutable Resources or Properties

 **Scenario:** "Immutable Resource Properties" or "Breaking Changes" in the context of Azure Resource Manager (ARM).
 These terms describe properties of Azure resources that cannot be modified directly and require recreating the resource to apply the change.
-***Error:***

   ```hcl
   Error: Resource change requires replacement